-There are many sources of distraction at the wheel.
+It is difficult to estimate the number of cases of distraction at the wheel.
 Nevertheless, we can state that it is the cause of many accidents.

-There are 3 main types of distraction:
+There are 4 types of distraction:

-A survey on distracted driving and seat belt use conducted from 2007 to 2015 shows that sources of distraction are varied and numerous.
+Research shows that sources of distraction are varied and numerous.

-A survey conducted in 2015 on behalf of the SAAQ revealed that:
+A survey conducted in 2017 on behalf of the SAAQ revealed that: